-- A) This report is organized into two file types which the Health Plan shall provide DHS on an annual and a quarterly basis:

-- B) In Section 1: Health Plan Summary Report the Health Plan shall provide a summarized report on all claims and encounters for each FQHC and RHC Clinic based on date of service.
-The summary shall contain the following data elements:

-- 1. MCO ID

-- 2. MCO_NAME

-- 3. REPORT_DATE

-- 4. CLINIC NAME

-- 5. CONTRACT_STATUS

-- 6. RPT_BEGIN_DATE

-- 7. RPT_END_DATE

-- 8. COUNT_OF_FFS_CLAIMS/ENCOUNTER

-- 9. COUNT_OF_CAP_CLAIMS/ENCOUNTER

-- 10. CAP_PAYMENT

-- 11. ADMIN PAYMENT

-- 12. INCENTIVE_PAYMENT

-- 13. PRIMARY_FFS_PAYMENTS

-- 14. SECONDARY FFS PAYMENTS

-- 15. TOTAL_HEALTH_PLAN_PAYMENTS

-- 16. THIRD PARTY LIABILITY

-- C) In Section 2: Health Plan Claim/Encounter Line Detail Report the Health Plan shall provide line level detail of all claims for which Medicaid is the primary or secondary payer for each Clinic for which the Health Plan has claims and encounters during the reporting period.

-- D) For Fee-for-service based payments, this will include all claims with a service during the time period specified and paid as of the report run date.

-- E) For all capitation-based FQHC/RHC claims payments, this will include all claims for services paid and encounters set to "final adjudication" as of the report run date.
+- A) This report is organized into two file types which the Health Plan shall provide DHS on an annual and a quarterly basis: - B) In Section 1: Health Plan Summary Report the Health Plan shall provide a summarized report on all claims and encounters for each FQHC and RHC Clinic based on date of service. - C) In Section 2: Health Plan Claim/Encounter Line Detail Report the Health Plan shall provide line level detail of all claims for which Medicaid is the primary or secondary payer for each Clinic for which the Health Plan has claims and encounters during the reporting period.
+The Health Plan shall complete one consolidated Excel template that includes all providers, including claims where Medicaid was primary or secondary payer. - D) For Fee-for-service based payments, this will include all claims with a service during the time period specified and paid as of the report run date. - E) For all capitation-based FQHC/RHC claims payments, this will include all claims for services paid and encounters set to "final adjudication" as of the report run date. - F) Each Clinic's Health Plan Claim/Encounter Line Detail Report shall include all satellite facilities (e.g. all Billing Provider Numbers)

-- F) Each Clinic's Health Plan Claim/Encounter Line Detail Report shall include all satellite facilities (e.g. all Billing Provider Numbers) associated with that FQHC or RHC Clinic.
+associated with that FQHC or RHC Clinic.

-- G) The Health Plan Claim/Encounter Line Detail Report shall contain the following data elements:

-- 1. MCO ID

-- 2. MCO NAME

-- 3. REPORT DATE

-- 4. CLINIC NAME

-- 5. BILLING PROVIDER NUMBER

-- 6. BILLING_PROVIDER_NAME

-- 7. RENDERING_PROVIDER_NUMBER

-- 8. RENDERING PROVIDER NAME

-- 9. CLAIM BEGIN DATE